About Service Center for Culture and Community

 At Service Center — our current workshop and demonstration base — we provide opportunities for arts events and learning experiences, making art, feeding the chickens and gardening, perusing and checking out books from our library, using the computer lab with free wi-fi, participating in socially engaged art projects, and viewing work in the gallery.
 We opened the space as a pop-up intervention in 2011.

 We’ve recently learned that the future use of the building has changed and we’ll need to move out.
 This will happen by June 1 and we’ll soon share news of a new location.
 We plan to stay in the same neighborhood.
 Read coverage of this news by Erika Smith of the Indianapolis Star here.

 Want to help us with the transition?
 Volunteer to pack up and move on any of these Saturdays between 10 a.m. and 2 p.m. (we may go a lithe later if needed): April 26, May 3, May 10.
 Lunch provided; no RSVP needed!

-Service Center for Culture and Community is always open Wednesdays 11 a.m. to 7 p.m. and Saturdays 10 a.m. to 2 p.m. for hanging out and getting creative, feeding the chickens, perusing the library, using the computer lab with free wi-fi, and participating in creative projects.
+In the meantime, Service Center is always open Wednesdays 11 a.m. to 7 p.m. and Saturdays 10 a.m. to 2 p.m. for hanging out.
+And we offer a public meeting every Wednesday at noon at Service Center for anyone who wants to talk about collaborating with Big Car or whatever else.
 Service Center is located at 3819 Lafayette Rd. on the west side — in front of Shopper’s World and across Lafayette Road from Arby’s.
-Watch the bigcar.org schedule, e-blasts, Facebook and Twitter for the news of other special events at Service Center.
+Watch the schedule on this site, e-blasts (which you can sign up for on the left), Facebook and Twitter for the news of other special events at Service Center.

 Want to know more about Big Car?